 Stoicism and inner harmony are closely linked.
 A Stoic could load all his belongings onto a boat and capsize in a storm.
 Afterward, the Stoic would say, “At least, I have lost nothing important.”

 I don’t think I would feel the same way if I lost all my assets (who would feel that way?).
 And yet, up to a certain threshold (beyond which one’s ego becomes fragile), it is possible to meet disturbances and obstacles with disinterest and indifference.

 The threshold is different for each person.
 As a first step, it is essential to explore these boundaries and then examine what needs to happen to push them further in the direction of robustness.
 Investors should pay attention to three pillars.

 Three pillars of inner harmony and life in harmony

 A friend (I call him “the Sir” for reasons) once said something very wise.
 The Sir said:

 Apart from health, inner satisfaction (note: which is just another paraphrase of inner harmony) is based on a spiral driven by three forces: 1. success/satisfaction at work, 2. a fulfilling partnership, 3. good inspiring friendships.

 And here’s where it gets weird.
 Because suddenly other people come into play.
 How are these people supposed to be connected with one’s harmony?

-Perhaps it is because humans are social creatures and could not survive without primal social contact with parents.
+Perhaps it is because humans are social creatures and could not survive without social contact with their parents.